When incorporating a business in Canada, one of the most critical decisions you’ll make is how to structure your shares.

 Dividends are paid out based on share class ownership.
 For example, if you and your spouse each own 50 Class A shares, dividends will be split equally.
 This setup might limit your flexibility in distributing dividends and could have tax consequences if your spouse is not active in the company.

 To avoid potential issues, consider setting up separate share classes for different types of owners.
-This allows for greater flexibility in dividend distribution and can help optimize your tax situation.
-If your current share structure isn’t meeting your needs, seek legal assistance to reorganize your shares.
+This allows for greater flexibility in dividend distribution and can help optimise your tax situation.
+If your current share structure isn’t meeting your needs, seek legal assistance to reorganise your shares.

 If you’re the sole owner, a simple structure where you own 100% of the company with Class A shares may be sufficient.
 However, recent changes in tax laws, such as the tax on split income (TOSI), should be considered if you plan to include a spouse in ownership.